AI-Planning/planning-as-a-service/server/README.md

 `
 ![image](https://github.com/AI-Planning/planning-as-a-service/blob/planutils-functionality/docs/videos/containers.png)

 2.We have to update planutils in the `server_worker` and `server_web` containers.
-You have to run commands 2.1 to 2.4 for both containers.
+You have to run commands 2.1 to 2.4 for both container.

 2.1 Use the following command to login to the container:
 `sudo docker exec -it containerID bash`